mrball47/fin321/hedging-project/stage4-final-analysis-assignment.md

 * Row Label: [a] Sell EUR/USD 1-Year Forward
   * Calculation: Multiply the 1-Year Receivable by the 1-Year Forward Exchange Rate.

-Formatting: Yellow background (Outcome).
-Add the text <-- LOCKED IN: in one year we will have this amount to the right of the result.
+* Formatting: Outcome.
+Add the text "<-- LOCKED IN: in one year we will have this amount to the right of the result."

 Target Result: $18,589,035.27